yanivcohen1/Time-Management-App-Nextjs/README.md

 - `pnpm build`: Builds the application for production.
 - `pnpm start`: Starts the production server.
 - `pnpm lint`: Runs ESLint to check code quality.
-- `pnpm test`: Runs the test suite.
+- `pnpm test`: Runs the unit test suite with Jest.
+- `pnpm test:e2e`: Runs end-to-end tests with Cypress in Chrome browser.

 ## Learn More